sharkand73/flask_html_rock_paper_scissors/README.md

 # The brief
 The brief was to create an app allows the user to play one round of Rock-Paper-Scissors, and that used server routes e.g. /ROCK/PAPER to determine the winner.
 The extension was to make a one-player versiom of the game.
-I also extended the app to keep a score tally over several rounds.
+The app was also extended to keep a score tally over several rounds.

 The tech stack is:
 * Python
 * Django
 * HTML
 * CSS

+Garage Band along with the "Magical 8bit" plugin and a midi-keyboard were used to create the ABBA jingle at the end.

 # Planning
 A sketch of the game screen was drawn, and a map of the RESTful routes made.
 I also invented a neat mathematical method for determining the winning choice which uses subtraction modulo 3.